Tomomi Inada: 2014

 The 47th Japanese general election was held on 14 December 2014.
 Inada was re-elected to the Diet with 64.8% of the vote.
 Inada's main opponent, JIP candidate Kōji Suzuki, obtained 26.5% of the popular vote.

 Tenure

 In the Diet, she served as a member of the judicial committee, and the special committee for the establishment of political morals and the amendment of the Public Officers Election Act.
 From January 2008 to December 2008, she was also a member of the committee for General Affairs.
-In 2012 she was appointed as Minister of State for Regulatory Reform in the new Abe Cabinet.
+In 2012 she was appointed Minister of State for Regulatory Reform in the new Abe Cabinet.
 She held this post until September 2014.

 Inada is highly esteemed by Abe because of her political and historical beliefs, which are close to Abe's.
 Inada believes in the spirits of Shinto.
 Abe appointed her Chairperson of the LDP Policy Research Council in September 2014, even though the position is usually reserved for party members with longer political careers.